 - Grégoire Barrere

-In addition to the direct entries above, there will also be three wildcard entries and four qualifiers, with the qualifying rounds being played on the 18th and 19th of February 2023.
+In addition to the direct entries above, there were also three wildcard entries and four qualifiers, with the qualifying rounds being played on the 18th and 19th of February 2023.

 Schedule